Davis, California: Bicycling

 Bicycling has been one of the most popular modes of transportation in Davis for decades, particularly among school-age children and UC Davis students.
 In 2010, Davis became the new home of the United States Bicycling Hall of Fame.

 Bicycle infrastructure became a political issue in the 1960s, culminating in the election of a pro-bicycle majority to the City Council in 1966.
-By the early 1970s, Davis became a pioneer in the implementation of cycling facilities.
+By the early 1970s, Davis had become a pioneer in the implementation of cycling facilities.
 As the city expands, new facilities are usually mandated.
 As a result, Davis residents today enjoy an extensive network of bike lanes, bike paths, and grade-separated bicycle crossings.
 The flat terrain and temperate climate are also conducive to bicycling.

-In 2005 the Bicycle-Friendly Community program of the League of American Bicyclists recognized Davis as the first Platinum Level city in the US In March 2006, Bicycling Magazine named Davis the best small town for cycling in its compilation of "America's Best Biking Cities."
+In 2005, the Bicycle-Friendly Community program of the League of American Bicyclists recognized Davis as the first Platinum Level city in the US.
 Bicycling appears to be declining among Davis residents: from 1990 to 2000, the US Census Bureau reported a decline in the fraction of commuters traveling by bicycle, from 22 percent to 15 percent.
 This resulted in the reestablishment of the city's Bicycle Advisory Commission and creation of advocate groups such as "Davis Bicycles!".
-In 2016, Fifth Street, a main road in Davis was converted from four lanes to two lanes to allow for bicycle lanes and encourage more bicycling.
+In 2016, Fifth Street, a main road in Davis, was converted from four lanes to two lanes to allow for bicycle lanes and encourage more bicycling.

-In 1996, 2001, 2006, and 2009 the UC Davis "Cal Aggie Cycling" Team won the national road cycling competition.
+In 1996, 2001, 2006, and 2009, the UC Davis "Cal Aggie Cycling" Team won the national road cycling competition.
 The team also competes off-road and on the track, and has competed in the national competitions of these disciplines.
-In 2007, UC Davis also organized a record breaking bicycle parade numbering 822 bicycles.
+In 2007, UC Davis also organized a record-breaking bicycle parade numbering 822 bicycles.